OSRAM Concentra Agilo Clamp Lamp – T40, 42 701

 Manufacturer: OSRAM, Munich, Germany.

-Other versions: The OSRAM Concentra Agilo lamp exists in black or white, all with an orange button.
+Other versions: The OSRAM Concentra Agilo lamp exists in black or white, all with an orange switch.
 Made in several versions.
 The table lamp model T40, 42 601 received the iF Design Award for product in 1977.
 You can find it over here on Vintageinfo.
 Several models exists.
 Also a wall lamp was produced.

 Magnetic lights were not a new product of the Osram company.
 The Osram Minispot was introduced in 1972.
 It was a design by Osram design, the internal design team.
 Also, in 1982 Dieter Witte designed a magnetic lamp for Osram.
 You can find these lights here on Vintageinfo: Osram Minispot.

 Schlagheck Schultes Design GmbH